This shows the screen when you start a problem. The bottom-right timer starts when you open the problem.

 You can enlarge and move the game board with these buttons.

 Play using the mouse

 Clicking with the left mouse button paints a cell black.
-You may click on both empty cells and cells with already drawn lines to paint a cell black.

 When you want to start a puzzle again click the "Clear" button.
 The timer does not return to zero though.
 To reset the timer you have to close the problem and open it again.

 The members page counts the number of times you open a puzzle.

 When you want to redo a step, click the "Undo" button.
 By clicking this button repeatedly you can return to the start.